arturovm/fsm/README.md

 ```

-After that, it's only a matter of writing your own states, conforming to the `fsm.GameState` interface (see the [documentation](#documentation) for more information) and initializing a package-wide `\*fsm.StateMachine` instance, and you're good to go:
+After that, it's only a matter of writing your own states conforming to the `fsm.GameState` interface (see the [documentation](#documentation) for more information) and initializing a package-wide `*fsm.StateMachine` instance, and you're good to go:

 ```go